 Significant improvement in national recycling rates could be achieved through improved segregation of waste and use of the correct bin, and residual waste could be reduced by half.

 Developing new recycling industries and markets in Ireland would help drive our management of waste further up the waste hierarchy, ensuring we extract the maximum value from waste materials in line with the circular economy principles and improve recycling rates.
 It would also build up self-sufficiency and promote an end-to-end approach to waste management in Ireland with lower transport-related greenhouse gas emissions, aligning with national policies on climate action and sustainability.

 Prevention of waste and reuse must also remain central to Ireland’s waste management policy.

 The latest data show that plastic waste generation, particularly packaging, has become much more significant and requires measures to address it, including through the promotion of reusable over single-use packaging.

 Ireland has pioneered economic initiatives that have changed consumer behaviour and prevented waste, such as the plastic bag levy.
 Ireland should seek to be innovative and productive at this time of opportunity while the concept of the circular economy is taking root, being planned and implemented.

-Ireland’s National Waste Policy 2020-2025, A Waste Action Plan for a Circular Economy, sets out a roadmap that aims to ensure that Ireland not only meets our legal targets but also takes full advantage of the opportunities of the new economy.
-The full and early implementation of these policy measures will be needed to address the challenges highlighted in the EPA's state of environment report, Ireland's Environment: An Integrated Assessment 2020.
+Ireland’s newly published National Waste Policy 2020-2025, A Waste Action Plan for a Circular Economy, sets out a roadmap that aims to ensure that Ireland not only meets our legal targets but also takes full advantage of the opportunities of the new economy.
+The full and early implementation of these policy measures will be needed to address the challenges highlighted in this report.